No products in the cart.

 Finding the best well water filter system can be an overwhelming task.
 At Premiere Sales we make it easy.
 Our knowledgeable water experts will identify well water filters that tackle your water conditions.
-Please contact us on (760) 525-2724 to chat with a water expert.
+Please contact us on (760) 282-4668 to talk with a water expert.
 Or drop us a line in the Contact Us section of our website.

 Whole House Water Filter for Well Water

 A whole house water filter system is installed along your main water line and purifies all the water used in your house.
 It’s sometimes referred to as a point of entry (POE) system.
 A whole house filter system is different from a point of use (POU) system, such as countertop drinking water filters and faucet fixtures.
 With a whole house water filter for well water, all of the water that enters your home is decontaminated.
 As a result, all of your faucets including bath, shower, toilets, laundry, etc. will dispense filtered water.
 A Premiere well water filter prevents over 99.9% of dangerous substances from entering your home.
 Dangerous substances from your well might include lead, arsenic, chromium 6, mercury, radon, or volatile organic compounds – a Premiere ultrafiltration filter system will take care of these contaminants and deliver clean, pure, water that’s safe, great tasting, and healthy for drinking and using.

 All whole house well water filters are not created equal though.
 When picking the best well water filter for your home, ensure that the system and replacement filters are high quality and built to last.
 Spending money on a well water filter system unit that does not function correctly or not target your specific water issues is a waste of money and you might be risking your health too.